 2020 is a year filled with all kinds of challenges.
 Hurricanes aside, COVID-19 has proven to be one challenging pandemic, not only for full-time employees but also for our workers.
 As was the case with the rest of the world, many gig workers were caught unaware.
 A fact that has seen many of them experience a very dry season.

 Freelancers during the pandemic

 Most companies have either cut their budgets or shaved them entirely in a bid to reduce costs in the midst of the pandemic, and the imminent recession.
-Being a freelancer during this season not only calls for one to manage their job uncertainty but also to find a way to handle challenges of being a freelancer, top among them being how to recoup compensation for tasks already done.
+Being a freelancer during this season not only calls for one to manage their job uncertainty but also to find a way to handle the challenges of being a freelancer.
+The top among them is how to recoup compensation for tasks already done.

 Many service providers have found themselves in a precarious situation and are unsure of how it may further impact them going forward.
 The following is a look at some of the challenges of a freelancer during a pandemic.

 Challenges of being a freelancer during the pandemic

 Coronavirus has forced many previously employed individuals to start researching on how to be a freelancer.
 Some of the challenges currently being faced by freelancers in this field include:

 The rapid spread of coronavirus has, in a way, assisted in highlighting the crucial role played by the financial system.
 More so when it comes to the healthcare sector.
 The reality is that many freelance workers don’t have any form of medical benefits, especially those enjoyed by full-time workers.